Featured

 One of the best things about traveling across the country by bicycle at 10 miles per hour is that you really FEEL places.
 The smell of the air and the earth, the shift in the breeze that alerts the senses to a gathering storm, the laughter and stories of fellow travelers around a campfire. . .
 As you travel across states, the changes really stand out: shifts in accents, population density, the trees and vegetation, the types of insects and animals, the food, the humidity and altitude.

-Also, here are 3 TV news stories about this bicycle ride across America.
+🔴 Also, here are 4 local TV news stories about this bicycle ride across America.
 (These are from earlier in the trip):

 ABC 27: